Everything can be done with budget

 1. Vinegar Dishwasher Rinse

-Place a cup of vinegar on the top rack and run a hot cycle.
-It removes spots and leaves dishes sparkling without harsh chemicals.
+Place a cup of white vinegar on the top rack of an empty dishwasher and run a hot cycle.